INTERNATIONAL COLLEGE OF SURGEONS-UNITED STATES SECTION

 Q. How do we resolve a Conflict of Interest?

-A. All faculty members involved with the planning or teaching of a CME activity who disclose a relevant financial relationship are deemed as having a conflict of interest until ICS resolves that conflict prior to the CME activity.
+A. All faculty members involved with the planning or teaching of a CME activity who disclose a relevant financial relationship are deemed as having a conflict of interest.
+ICS-US will resolve that conflict prior to the CME activity.
 One or more of the following mechanisms will be used to resolve the conflict: